winitzki/CocoaJoin/README.md

 		// define reactions
 			consume inc() & counter(n) => inject counter(n+1)
 			consume get() & counter(n) => inject counter(n), reply n to get

 		inject counter(initial_value)
 		return (inc, get)
 	}
 	// outer scope

 	(inc, get) = define_counter(0)

-	inc()
+	// counter(0) has been already injected, can use it now inject inc()
-	inc()
+	inject inc()
-	usleep(200000)
-	int x = get();
+	usleep(200000) // let the threads churn for 0.2 seconds, should be enough. int x = get(); // most probably, this returns 2

-The function `define_counter` returns a pair of two molecule names, `inc` and `get`, defined within the local scope.
-The outer scope can then call inc() to increment the counter asynchronously, and get() to obtain the current value synchronously.
+The function `define_counter` returns a pair of two molecule names, `inc` and `get`, defined within the local scope but now usable outside.
+The outer scope can then inject `inc()` to increment the counter asynchronously, or call `get()` to obtain the current value synchronously.

-The molecule `counter` is also defined within the local scope but is not returned.
-So the outer scope cannot make mistakes using the counter's functionality.
+The molecule `counter` is also defined within the local scope of `define_counter`, but the name `counter` is not returned to the outer scope.
+So the outer scope cannot inject `counter`.
+This prevents the user from injecting `counter` incorrectly or making any other mistakes using this functionality.

 The function `define_counter` defines two reactions, which constitute the "join definition" that determines the "chemistry" of the input molecules `inc`, `get`, and `counter`.
-The "chemistry" is defined statically: After this definition, the reactions cannot be modified, and the user cannot add new reactions that _consume_ `inc`, `get`, or `counter` as input molecules.
+The "chemistry" is defined _statically_, which means that:

+- after this definition, the reactions cannot be modified

+- the user cannot define any new reactions that _consume_ `inc`, `get`, or `counter` as input molecules

-The user can certainly add new reactions that consume other molecules and _inject_ `inc` or `get`.
-However, the user cannot define a new reaction that, say, consumes `inc` or `get`.
-What happens if the user tries to define a _new_ reactions that consumes `inc`, say
+The user can certainly define new reactions that consume other molecules and _inject_ `inc` or `get`.
+However, the user cannot define a new reaction that _consumes_ `inc` or `get`.

+What happens if the user tries to define a _new_ reaction that consumes `inc`, say

 	consume inc() => print "gotcha"

-The result will be that a _new_ name `inc` is defined, with this new reaction.
-This new `inc` belongs to a new join definition and cannot react to the old `counter` molecule.
-This is so because a join definition always _defines_ the input molecule names as new values in the local scope.
+is that a _new_ local variable with name `inc` is defined, representing a new molecule.
+This new molecule `inc` belongs to a new join definition and cannot react with the old `counter` molecule.
+This is so because a new join definition always defines not only the reactions, but also the input molecule names as new values in the local scope.

+Trying to define a new reaction that consumes a previously defined molecule is similar to writing this code:

+	int x = 2;

+	{
+		int x; // x is a new variable now, not equal to 2
+			// the old x=2 is shadowed here.
+	}

 Due to this feature, local reactions are encapsulated and can be safely used from an outer scope.